As an Amazon Associate we earn from qualifying purchases.

 What is a Sous Vide?

-Sous vide, French for “under vacuum,” is the process of cooking sealed food in a water bath at a controlled temperature slowly.
+Sous vide, French for “under vacuum,” is the process of slowly cooking sealed food in a water bath at a controlled temperature.
 You may have also heard this called precision cooking.

 How Does Sous Vide Cooking Work?

-First, let’s understand the water bath.
+First, let’s understand the sous vide bath.
 Every substance has something called specific heat.
 This roughly translates into how much energy it takes to heat something and how much heat energy that thing will then store.

 Aluminium has a low specific heat, which means it heats fast and also loses heat fast.
 This is why you can touch a sheet of foil moments after it comes out of the oven.